VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 Now let's talk about some `:Explore` variants we have available.

 - Hexplore: Will create a horizontal split and show the directory in the lower window.
-The variant with an `!` will show the directory in the oposite side.
+The variant with an `!` will show the directory in the opposite side.

 - Vexplore: Will create a vertical split and show the directory on the left side.
-The variant with an `!` will show the directory in the oposite side.
+The variant with an `!` will show the directory in the opposite side.

 - Sexplore: Will create a horizontal split and show the directory in the upper window.
 The variant with an `!` will create a vertical split and show the directory on the left side.